 - Slice apples and onions and chop garlic.

-- Season with the brown sugar, oil, the remaining 1/2 tsp salt and cinnamon.
-Toss to coat.
+- Season with the brown sugar, oil, the remaining ½ teaspoon salt and cinnamon.
+Toss apple slices to coat.

 - Transfer the pork loin to the roasting pan and place on on top of the apples.
-Add the remaining apples and onions around it.
-Add about 1 tbsp soften butter to top of pork loin and break up remaining butter into pieces and put on top of apples.
+Add the remaining apples mixture around it.
+Add about 1 tablespoon soften butter to top of pork loin and break up remaining butter into pieces and put on top of apples.

 - Roast at current high heat setting for 15 minutes.